dwolfand/four-courts-tracker/README.md

 ## Quick start

 1. Make sure you have Node 8.10 installed along with yarn as well as AWS CLI.
-1. You can run the local server for the static assets by using `yarn start`
+1. You can run a local web server for the static assets by using `yarn start`

+### Server Setup
-1. For server deploys or local invocation, you need to have a [`secrets.json`](#other-details) file.
+1. You need to have a [`secrets.json`](#other-details) file (example below).
 Also make sure that you are logged into your AWS account via the CLI tool.
+1. Before you can run aything locally, make sure to run `yarn initServer` which will initialize a local in-memory dynamodb instance.
-1. To deploy the server use `yarn deploy` or you can locally invoke the function using `yarn sls invoke local -f getEvents`
+1. To run the server you can use `yarn startServer`.
+Alternatively, you can locally invoke a single function using `yarn sls invoke local -f getEvents`.
+1. To deploy the server, use `yarn deploy`.

 ## Other Details
 Your `secrets.json` file should look like this